 Feature builders rank highest by default

-Incident responders stay invisible
+Incident responders stay invisible after-hours work goes unlogged

-Consistent reviewers fall off the radar
+Consistent reviewers fall off the radar — no metric for depth

-Same 3-4 people get recognized weekly
+Same 3-4 people get recognized weekly; rest get the annual review

-Quiet contributors surface automatically
+Quiet contributors surface automatically — debt amplifies silence

-Contribution types weighted against role baselines
+Contribution types weighted against role-specific baselines

-On-call work earns the visibility it carries
+On-call work earns visibility proportional to severity and hour

-Recognition distributes across the full team
+Recognition distributes across the full team; concentration is a measurable failure

 Defaults are a starting point.
 Calibration is the work.